 At the beginning of summer in 2017, Kayley attended a homeschool conference with her mom.
-As she wandered around, she noticed Stephen Pierce, an admissions counsellor at the time, sitting at the PHC booth looking for prospective students.
+As she walked around, she noticed Stephen Pierce, an admissions counselor at the time, sitting at the PHC booth looking for prospective students.
 After a chat, her interest in PHC grew enough for her to agree to attend online classes in the fall.
 A year later, she arrived on campus for the first time, and knew that this was where God wanted her to be.

-Initially invested in the Strategic Intelligence major, Kayley eventually switched her focus to Government program last year.
+Initially invested in the Strategic Intelligence major, Kayley eventually switched her focus to the Government program last year.
 During her first semester on campus in 2018, she took a trip to Russia that was headed up by the IPP director.
 Her host family introduced her to a very different culture than her own and she felt drawn to the wide variety of cultural experiences she encountered.

 Pictured above: Kayley Stackhouse